 Skip gaps in consensus position increments - consensus ruler configuration.
-If checked the gaps in consensus will not lead to ruler increments.
+If checked the gaps in consensus will not lead to ruler increments

-Save profile to file - allows to save profile to a file in the HTML or CSV format.
+Save profile to file - allows saving profile to a file in the HTML or CSV format.
 The CSV format is convenient for further processing in worksheets editors like Excel.

-The result profile in the HTML mode:
+The resulting profile in the HTML mode: